Trinity Blair

 About Me

-I’m a nerd at heart and play lots of video games, binge a lot of TV shows, and am also a writer and artist!
+I’m a nerd at heart and play lots of video games, watch a lot of TV shows, and am also a writer and artist!
 I haven’t been writing lately, sadly, but I want to finish a novel I’ve been working on for years.
 While I can draw, I prefer web-design due to the fact I’m a perfectionist and being able to create layouts to the pixel is very satisfying.

 I was diagnosed with BPD* in 2016 while active duty in the Marine Corps, stationed in Iwakuni, Japan.
 This was a large turning point in my life and the start of a continuing healing journey.